Below are frequently asked questions (FAQ). If you find that you still have questions left unanswered, please contact us at:

 Once all riders are signed up for the semester, we organize everybody into weekly (or biweekly if you choose) lesson groups based on skill level.
 Each group usually has 3-4 but no more than 5 riders, and lessons take place on once a week on designated days.

-Since Yale doesn’t have its own barn, we ride at Movado Farms, which is located half an hour away in Durham, CT.
+Since Yale doesn’t have its own barn, we ride at Shoreline Equestrian Center, which is located 15 minutes away in Milford, CT.
 Thus, we must pay their coaches for every lesson.
 Additionally, we organize transportation ourselves to and from the barn.
 Most students don’t have their own car, so we have a student deal with Zipcar.
 Each lesson group has a designated driver, who is in charge of reserving the Zipcar and driving their groups to and from the barn.
 These make up the costs per semester.

 What levels of riding do you offer?